axai-kaizoku/partout/README.md

 The form structure now perfectly aligns with our e-commerce schema and provides a solid foundation for the full implementation.

-# Current state: 11/30/2025 - 23:52
+# Current state: 1/12/2025 - 23:53
-- [ ] fix images in new listing form
+- [x] fix images in new listing form
-- [ ] store new listing in db
+- [-] store new listing in db
+  - [ ] fix part.ts trpc file
+  - [ ] fix form for sending data over here